prantlf/v-debug/README.md

 * No log levels - just enable or disable.
 * Enabling using for two-level namespaces.
+* Time duration from the previous or other log entry on the level of a microsecond.
 * Colourful output to standard error.

 Inspired by [debug at NPM].